Learn the basics of HTML

 When I first started designing web pages back in 1998, it was necessary for me to learn the HTML markup language.
-At that particular time, there were some what you see is what you get editors, but almost everyone that design web pages used raw HTML and understood how it worked.
-Now, seven or eight years later, we find that be market is flooded with editors such as Dreamweaver that allow anybody to design web pages as easily as they can create a Microsoft Word document.
+At that particular time, there were somewhat you see is what you get editors, but almost everyone that design web pages used raw HTML and understood how it worked.
+Now, seven or eight years later, we find that be the market is flooded with editors such as Dreamweaver that allow anybody to design web pages as easily as they can create a Microsoft Word document.

-Whenever I take someone under my wing, and start teach them about Internet marketing, and designing web pages, the first thing that I tell them is that they should learn the basics of HTML.
+Whenever I take someone under my wing, and start teaching them about Internet marketing, and designing web pages, the first thing that I tell them is that they should learn the basics of HTML.
 While I recommend that they use Dreamweaver for most of their web page designs, it’s always helpful to be able to go into the code view and understand what they are looking at.
 It also helps whenever viewing the source code of other people’s web pages, to see how they did one thing or another with their code.
 This would be nearly impossible if you did not understand at least the basics of HTML.